 Transmission fluid leakage can cost you a lot if you delay fixing it.
 Here are some three steps that you should follow if you intend to prevent or stop transmission fluid leak.

-Step 1: Use dip-stick to inspect the transmission fluid.
+Step 1: Use a dip-stick to inspect the transmission fluid.

 The first step to stopping transmission fluid leaks is ensuring there is always enough transmission fluid in the system.